LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Messaging dashboards/reporting-post-conversation-survey.md

 ### Steps for exporting a grid:

-1. Open Messaging Performance dashboard
+1. Open messaging performance dashboard
-2. Unhide 'Answer count' attribute:
+2. Unhide 'answer count' attribute:
 3. On the DASHBOARD DATASETS panel at the left side of the screen, click on the down arrow on the right corner of the panel
-4. Select ‘Show Hidden Objects’
+4. Select ‘show hidden objects’
-5. Under ‘Survey Answers (agent and Skill)’, check the checkbox next to ‘ANSWER VALUE’ and click OK
+5. Under ‘survey answers (agent and Skill)’, check the checkbox next to ‘ANSWER VALUE’ and click OK
 6. On the ‘Survey Data Export’ tab, create a new panel by clicking the ‘+’ sign at the bottom right corner of the tab
 7. Drag into the visualization the following metrics and attributes: